tbidne/shrun/README.md

 alias run_commands_cmd3b="cmd1 && cmd2 && cmd3b"
 ```

-But this is messy and obviously does not scale.
-You would need an exponential number of aliases for each variation.
+But this is messy and grows exponentially in the number of aliases for each variation.

 This application purports to overcome these limitations.